-In year 1, a more thorough analysis of the business needs will be gathered during discussions with stakeholders and then potential solutions will be identified, which will form the basis for Year 2 and Year 3 cost estimates.
+In year 1, a more thorough analysis of the business needs will be gathered during discussions with stakeholders and then potential solutions will be identified.
+Total estimated cost of the project is \$5M.

 Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Requirements will be gathered and agreed upon by stakeholders.
-N/A N/A N/A 100% Outcome A report with a set of recommended technology solutions will be produced from which Phase 2 of the project can b N/A N/A N/A 1 Performa nce Measures Descriptions
+N/A N/A N/A 100% Outcome A report with a set of recommended technology solutions will be produced from which Phase 2 of the project can b N/A N/A N/A 1